Inspiration Creative Stress Relievers and Mindfulness Activities

 Take a digital detox

 Taking a digital detox does not mean stopping its use altogether.
 You can begin by lessening your screen time by one to two hours daily, and spend this time reading a new book, or practising mindfulness and meditation.
-Instead of checking up your phone the very first thing in the morning, drink a glass of water and grab your journal.
-Write.
+Instead of checking your phone the very first thing in the morning, drink a glass of water and grab your journal instead.
+Write and practice some stress relief art.
 Reflect on the quality of your sleep, and how you felt the moment you woke up.
 How’s the weather like outside?
 The reflections we realise and ideas we come up with when we’re not always checking our phones and tablets tell us a lot about what we need to attend to in our most personal lives.

 The Importance of Mindset